 Women in Central Asia Risk Domestic Violence for Pursuing an Education

 Accessing school in the rural villages of Afghanistan, Pakistan, and Tajikistan can be a harrowing experience for a woman.
 The nearest school may be a three- or four-mile walk on dangerous roads where she is subject to harassment from men she passes.
 The threat doesn’t always come from strangers, sometimes she is hiding her schooling from a male relative who will beat her, burn her, or even kill her for attempting to do something as harmless as learning to write her name.
+Violence against women is a very real concern.

 Challenging Cultural Norms